 You may have heard of the term ordinance or law coverage in relation to commercial property insurance, but many people are unaware that this type of coverage can also be a part of your homeowners insurance policy.
 Ordinance or law insurance covers the cost to rebuild a home that has been destroyed, as well as the cost to upgrade a home so that it meets the most up-to-date building codes after a covered loss.

 For the safety of those living in your home, it’s important to stay up to date on any code changes pertaining to weather, fire safety, plumbing, wiring, and handicap accessibility.
 Paying out of pocket for renovations to comply with new mandatory state codes can be costly.
 With an ordinance or law coverage policy, you are covered for upgrading your home based on any state mandated criteria.

 Types of coverages

-There are three types of coverages that fall under ordinance or law insurance:
+There are two types of coverages that fall under ordinance or law insurance: